 - Is there ample help available?

-- Can the fire be attended until it is dead out?
+- Can the fire be attended to until it is dead out?

 - Can you get a garden hose to the fire area?

-If you have any questions about outdoor burning call the Martinsville Fire & EMS Department 276-403-5325.
+If you have any questions about outdoor burning call the Martinsville Fire and EMS Department at 276-403-5325.